-Some good news for wolves and the Frank Church-River of No Return Wilderness (FC-RONRW) in Idaho: In August 2015, Idaho Fish and Game (IDFG) decided not to hire a hunter to kill wolves in the Wilderness this winter.
+Some good news for wolves and the Frank Church-River of No Return Wilderness (FC-RONRW) in Idaho: In August 2015, Idaho Fish and Game (IDFG) decided not to hire a hunter to kill wolves in the Wilderness in winter 2015-16.
 More information follows in the press release below, but some background first:

 Wilderness Watch has been fighting to protect wolves in the FC-RONRW since we challenged IDFG's 2009/10 proposal to use helicopters to capture and collar wolves in every pack in much of the FC-RONRW.
 Though IDFG portrayed the project as an effort to study the wolves, we were sure IDFG would use the information to kill the wolves in the FC-RONRW.